-- Law 108/2016 on natural gas, as amended in 2022, Chapter XV and - Regulation on exceptional situations on the natural gas market and the Action Plan for exceptional situations on the natural gas market (GD nr.
-207/2019).
+- Regulation on exceptional situations on the natural gas market and the Action Plan for exceptional situations on the natural gas market (GD nr.
+207/2019)3.

 Regulation on exceptional situations on the natural gas market and the Action Plan for exceptional situations on the natural gas market transposes into national legislation numerous elements of Regulation 994/2010 and aims at creating the legal framework necessary to increase the security of natural gas supply by ensuring the correct and continuous operation of the natural gas market and by establishing exceptional measures to be applied in the event that the necessary quantities of natural gas can no longer be taken from the natural gas market and which are to be undertaken in the public interest in order not to affect the competitiveness of natural gas in relation to other types of fuels.